The Street Song

 The Street Song or The Streetsweeper (German: Gassenhauer) is a 1931 German musical crime film directed by Lupu Pick and starring Ina Albrecht, Ernst Busch and Albert Hoermann.
 The film was shot at the Grunewald Studios.
 It is a Berlin-set film, with sets designed by art director Robert Neppach.
-It premiered at the Gloria-Palast in the German capital.
+It premiered at the Ufa-Pavillon am Nollendorfplatz in the German capital.
 The film was a considerable public success and one of its songs, "Marie, Marie," by the Comedian Harmonists, became a hit record.
-A separate French-language version, The Four Vagabonds, was also made.
+A separate French-language version, Les Quatre Vagabonds with a different cast and music was also made.